ErykMajoch/ToDoList/README.md

-# ToDoList
+# Project Ideas
-A personal list of projects I would like to work on in the future
+A personal list of projects I would like to work on in the future.